terrylackey243/Boxwise/README.md

-# Boxwise Inventory Management System
+# Boxwise Inventory Management System (Local Development Version)

 Boxwise is a comprehensive inventory management system designed to help organizations track and manage their inventory efficiently.
+This version is configured for local development only.

 ## Features